TomPace101/nanopore_diffusion/notes.md

 _TODO_ shell command files for generating .msh and .xml files, which doit then calls?

-_TODO_ I no longer like the hashes I'm getting from codenamize We still need something like that, though.
-I experimented in the notebook with some other stuff.

 _TODO_ wiki page on flux integration over internal boundary Should probably document how to do external boundary as well, for comparison.